ECG Releases List of Areas in Accra West to Experience 24-Hour Rolling Blackouts on April 30

 In the notice, ECG explained that the Akosombo substation fire has reduced power supply to major parts of Ghana, including the Accra West Region

-It added that electricity will be restored to each block once generation levels improve.
-The company apologised for the inconvenience caused.
+It added that electricity will be restored to each block once generation levels improve, with the company apologising for the inconvenience caused.

-Some communities, including Dansoman, Weija, Gbawe, and McCarthy Hill, appear in multiple schedules, meaning residents could be without power for up to 12 hours within a 24-hour period.
+Some communities, including Dansoman, Weija, Gbawe, and McCarthy Hill, appear in multiple schedules, meaning residents could be without power for up to 12 hours within the space of a day.

 This marks the third major Akosombo-related disruption announced in 2026, raising renewed concerns about the resilience of Ghana’s national transmission infrastructure.